Star Fox (1983 video game)

 Star Fox is a video game written by Bruce de Graaf for the Atari 2600 console and published by Mythicon in 1983.

 Gameplay

-The game takes place in the year 4024 AD.
+The game takes place in the year AD 4024.
 The story begins as a robot freighter carrying a cargo of extremely valuable trimetalisium energy crystals crash lands on the planetoid Beta-7.
 An enemy star cruiser, escorted by a squadron of fighter drones, is en route to the planetoid to seize the crystals.

 The player's objective is to recover the crystals before the enemy while doing battle with the fighter drones.

 Reception

 In a Digital Press article on the worst games for the Atari 2600, Star Fox was ranked nineteenth: